- State Farm vs. Farmers: Which one is the cheapest?

 State Farm vs. Farmers: Rates in your state

-Insurance rates are different in each state.
-Companies use information from your ZIP code, like weather, crime and traffic patterns, to calculate the risk.
-The table below shows where you can find the cheapest rates from State Farm and Farmers.
-It's always a good idea to compare multiple quotes, as your final price will depend on your location, driving history and personal situation.
+Insurance rates change from state to state.
+Companies look at data from your ZIP code such as weather, crime, and traffic to figure out the risk.
+The table below shows where you'll find the lowest rates for State Farm and Farmers.
+Always compare multiple quotes, since your location, driving record, and personal details will affect your final price.

 State | State Farm | Farmers |